"Morality is doing what's right no matter what you're told. Obedience is doing what you're told no matter what's right." - H.L. Mencken

 Maybe.
 Maybe not.
 We can't know.
-But we do know that bullies select targets who they think won't stand up for themselves.
-We know that experts
+But we do know that bullies and molesters select targets who they think won't stand up for themselves.
+We know that

-say children should be trained to resist abductors.
-We know that teens are more resistant to peer pressure if they're used to asserting their own opinions.
+experts say children should be trained to resist abductors.
+Research shows that teens are more resistant to peer pressure if they're used to asserting

 The truth is, no parent can know what her child will have to face, so we can only give them all the inner resources we can.
 One resource is the ability

 to stand up for herself; to raise her voice and refuse to go along with the person who is trying to take advantage.